twhalsema/walman/README.md

 To use the <b>Walman</b> demo, you will need to have the following in place:
 - Three VMs - 2 with RHEL9 and 1 with RHEL8.
 I intend to provide sometime soon a Bash script which will automatically provision these in VirtualBox.
 - Separate Linux host or workstation with Ansible configured and able to connect to the 3 VMs without a password and with nopasswd sudo access.
 - Account on 1password.com with a vault called <b>wallman_test</b> and a Service Account which has access to make changes in that vault.
-I have provided a guide on how to do this here: #<<link to the guide when it's ready>>#
+I have provided a guide on how to do this here: #<<link to the guide here when it's ready>>#

 ### Configure the test environment
 Once you have the above requirements in place, the Ansible project I have provided will take care of the rest.
 But before you use it, update the <b>inventory</b> file with the names of your hosts.
 The dbserver should be the RHEL8 VM.
 The two dbclient servers should be RHEL9.